James H. Howard: Flying Tigers

-In June 1941, he left the Navy to become a P-40 fighter pilot with the American Volunteer Group (AVG), the famous Flying Tigers, in Burma.
-Howard was assigned to the 2nd Squadron ("Panda Bears") of the Flying Tigers and on January 3, 1942, Howard was part of a flight led by squadron leader Jack Newkirk in attacking a Japanese-held Tak airfield near Raheng, Thailand.
-Upon their arrival over the airfield, the flight noticed three Nakajima Ki-27s on the ground and another three on a landing pattern.
-Howard led the strafing run on the airfield where he personally destroyed three Ki-27s on the ground while Howard's wingman Tex Hill shot down a Ki-27 that was attacking Howard.
+In June 1941, he left the Navy to become a P-40 fighter pilot with the American Volunteer Group (AVG), the Flying Tigers, in Burma.
+Howard was assigned to the group's 2nd Squadron ("Panda Bears").
+On January 3, 1942, Howard was part of a flight led by squadron leader Jack Newkirk, who led an attack on a Japanese-held Tak airfield near Raheng, Thailand.
+Upon arriving over the airfield, the flight saw three Nakajima Ki-27s on the ground and three in a landing pattern.
+Howard led a strafing run on the airfield, destroying the three Ki-27s, while his wingman Tex Hill shot down a Ki-27 that was attacking Howard.
 As Howard prepared to conduct a second strafing run, his P-40 was hit by enemy anti-aircraft fire.
-Despite the damage, Howard managed to fly his P-40 along with remainder of the flight to Rangoon, Burma.
-This mission was featured in a 2006 episode about the Flying Tigers in the History Channel series Dogfights.
+Howard managed to fly his aircraft with the rest of the flight to Rangoon, Burma.
+This mission was described in a 2006 episode of the History Channel series Dogfights.

-On January 19, he and two other pilots were credited with shared destruction of a Mitsubishi Ki-21 bomber engaging in reconnaissance over Burma and on January 24, he shot down a Ki-27 over Rangoon.
-On July 4, Howard shot down another Ki-27 over Hengyang, China with the AVG shooting down three more Ki-27s with no losses.
+On January 19, Howard and two other pilots were credited with shared destruction of a Mitsubishi Ki-21 bomber performing reconnaissance over Burma.
+On January 24, he shot down a Ki-27 over Rangoon.
+On July 4, Howard shot down a Ki-27 over Hengyang, China, while other AVG pilots shot down three more Ki-27s with no losses.
 The aerial battle over Hengyang was the last combat action of Flying Tigers before it was disbanded.
-He flew 56 missions and shot down 6 Japanese warplanes.
+In total, Howard flew 56 missions and shot down six Japanese warplanes.